clecap/sector-coop/testchain/README.md

 For working with a local or remote testchain, download and install the Desktop version of Remix IDE https://github.com/ethereum/remix-desktop/releases and set it up to connect to the private chain by switchting on the left side to the "Deploy & Run Transactions" tab and in the very top select "Web3 Provider" and in the dialog enter the IP of the VM running the private chain, the port is by default set in 2020-start-alone.sh to 8545.
 Then load the contract into the IDE either from a local repository or directly download it from Github.
 Press Compile SecTor.sol in the compiler interface and then Deploy in the deploy & run interface.
 If an error "authentication needed: password or unlock" pops up in the console, you need to execute `personal.unlockAccount("<address>")` in the console running the blockchain.
 If everything worked you should have a deployed contract in the deploy and run tab in Remix which you can expand to test each function.

+When trying to call functions in the smart contract that require `bytes` as input, sending hex might be easier as it gets converted to bytes internally.
+A hex sequence must start with `0x` and its length must be divisible by 2.

 ## Additional notes
 While the miner is configured to accept 0 gas transactions and calls to the contract, truffle and any caller programmed also need to be told that they can just send 0 gas and don't need to match the estimated gas price.